projetmbc-tools/for-dev/src2prod/src2prod/README.md

   1. Names using the pattern `tool_...` are for files and folders to not copy into the final product, but at the same time to be kept by `git`.

+  1. The `README.md` file used for `git` servers must also be used for the final product.

 The final product built from the `src` folder must have the following name and structure.